 Dogs are allowed here, they do not need a separate ticket.
 However, please note that some dogs are a bit anxious here.
 On the one hand, this is due to the footbridges if they are not used to them.
 On the other hand, the noise from the glacier stream may also be irritating.

-A huge spider's web has been installed in the Grindelwald Glacier Gorge.
-The web concentration spans an area of 170 square meters.
-The blue coarse-meshed net "Spiderweb" was mounted about 7 meters above the often thundering Lütschine.
-You can safely walk or scramble on the net and test your balance.
-The net is especially impressive due to several spots that illuminate it in different colors.
+A massive spider web has been set up in the Grindelwald Glacier Gorge.
+The web covers an area of 170 square meters.
+The blue, coarse-meshed "Spiderweb" is mounted about 7 meters above the often roaring Lütschine river.
+You can walk or scramble on the web safely and test your balance skills.
+The web is especially impressive with several spots that light it up in different colors.

 Climbing on individual rocks in the gorge is also popular.
-A climbing garden is available for this purpose.
-On gray slabs it goes up mostly over smooth round holds.
-All tours are well secured and perfect for the next family trip.
-Colored plate rows show you the way.
+There is a climbing garden available for this.
+On gray slabs, you usually climb up using smoothly polished round grips.
+All routes are well secured and perfect for your next family outing.
+Colorful tile rows show you the way.

 The jump-off point for the Canyon Swing in Grindelwald is located on a platform about 90 m above the glacier gorge.
-The drop is about 50 m.
-Since the rope is attached to your body, you don't jump upside down like in bungee jumping.
-You jump with your legs in front.
-During the jump and the subsequent swing you reach speeds of up to 120 km/h.
-The rope slows down the free fall.
-The rope then brakes the free fall just above the river.
-You swing through the gorge several times in a pendulum motion
+You'll be falling about 50 m.
+Unlike bungee jumping, where you jump headfirst, you'll be jumping feet first with the rope attached to your body.
+When you jump and swing out, you can reach speeds of up to 120 km/h.
+The rope then slows your free fall just above the river.
+You'll swing back and forth through the gorge several times.

-This activity is run by local operators with professional guides.
-The Canyon Swing can be practiced from the age of 14 and a maximum weight of 120 kg.
+This activity is run by local providers with professional guides.
+You can participate in the Canyon Swing from the age of 14 and a maximum weight of 120 kg.

 Glacier Gorge Inn Grindelwald is located right next to the entrance to the Gletscherschlucht.
 The restaurant is open Wednesdays to Mondays from 09:30 - 19:00.
 It offers local specialties.
 These include cheese fondue, rösti and similar dishes.
 The inn offers double and family rooms for overnight stay.

-The Glacier Gorge Grindelwald is located very close to Grindelwald.
-You can reach it from the village in about 30 min by foot.
+The Grindelwald Glacier Gorge is located very close to Grindelwald.
+You can reach it from the village in about 30 minutes on foot.

-From Interlaken you drive by car via Matten to the Gsteigstrasse.
-From here the journey continues via Wilderswil, Gündlischwand and on the Stegmatte via the Lütschental to Burglauenen.
-Leave the Grindelwaldstrasse at the traffic circle via the first exit.
-Via Grundstrasse you reach D'Linia, which leads directly to the glacier gorge.
-A large parking lot is located on the right side.
+From Interlaken, drive via Matten onto the Gsteigstrasse.
+From there, continue through Wilderswil, Gündlischwand, and Stegmatte, then follow the Lütschental to Burglauenen.
+Take the first exit at the roundabout onto Grindelwaldstrasse.
+You can reach D'Linia from Grundstrasse, which leads directly to the glacier gorge.
+There's a large parking lot on the right side.
 The driving time from Interlaken is about half an hour.
-The address is Gletscherschlucht 1, 3818 Grindelwald, if you want to be guided by your navi.
+The address is Gletscherschlucht 1, 3818 Grindelwald, in case you want to use your GPS.

-From Interlaken Ost, the Bernese Oberland Railways take a good half hour to Grindelwald Bahnhof.
-From here the Grindelwald bus line 122 takes about a quarter of an hour.
-By public transport you need about an hour from Interlaken to the Glacier Gorge.
+From Interlaken Ost, the Berner Oberland Railway takes about half an hour to reach Grindelwald Bahnhof.
+From there, the Grindelwald Bus line 122 takes approximately 15 minutes.
+Using public transport, you'll need about an hour from Interlaken to get to the glacier gorge.

 The Grindelwald Glacier Gorge was formed by the Lower Grindelwald Glacier.
 This glacier was one of the largest in Switzerland.
 It flowed over the glacier gorge into the valley of Grindelwald with the Little Ice Age around 1500.
 Around 1600 even a part of the village had to be moved because it was covered by the glacier